csvpath/csvpath/docs/qualifiers.md

 When used with functions, this additional name is for the function's internal use, typically to name a variable.

-As an example, the `tally()` function sets an internal variable under the key 'tally'.
+As an example, the `tally()` function sets an internal variable under the key `tally`.
 This variable would be overwritten if you used two `tally()` functions in one csvpath.
 Adding a name qualifier fixes that problem:

 ```bash
     $test[*][ tally.my_tally(#firstname) tally.my_other_tally(#lastname)]